RasikKane/IoT_Cattle_monitoring_system/README.md

 # IoT Based Cattle Monitoring System
 An IoT based platform which provides daily in-depth analysis of the dairy animal.
-Data over a specific period of time can be assessed by the monitoring livestock and suggest improvements to alter the handling of animals, diet to obtain increase in net milk output.
+Designed wireless sensor network monitors parameters of milk industry cattle like walking behavior, temperature log, food intake, milk yield using Cattle Wearable Activity Tracker ( Inertial measurement  + temperature).
+Data over a specific period of time can be assessed by monitoring livestock and suggest improvements to alter the handling of animals, diet to obtain increase in net milk output.

 ![system_blockdiagram](https://user-images.githubusercontent.com/32463890/104504944-1dbc2380-55db-11eb-8862-babb5212e2bb.png)